remotion-dev/remotion/packages/docs/docs/figma.md

 ></g>
 ```

-If I don't set the value of `transformOrigin = "center center"`, the animation would start from the top left corner, and we do not want that.
+If we don't set the value of `transformOrigin = "center center"`, the animation would start from the top left corner, and we do not want that.
 Take a look at what the animation looked like before I added these attributes.

 ![rocket before transformOrigin attribute](https://res.cloudinary.com/meje/image/upload/v1665485484/article%20assets/transforms_cmdqom.gif)